Year R Newsletter Autumn 2019

-A warm welcome to North Farnborough from the Early Year’s team.
+A warm welcome to North Farnborough from the Early Years team.
 This is the first of several newsletters that you will receive during the coming year.
 They will explain the topics and some of the activities the children will be doing each term.
-We hope this information will enable you to support your child at home through discussion and lots of practical fun activities.
+We hope this information will enable you to support your child at home through discussion and many practical fun activities.

 The Foundation Stage

-We aim to do this by providing lots of opportunities for learning through play, which is a key principle of Early Years practice.
+We aim to do this by providing many opportunities for learning through play, which is a key principle of Early Years practice.

-Whatever the weather, come rain or shine the children will have opportunities on a daily basis for outside play, so please ensure they come to school with a warm coat.
-We don’t want any children missing out on the fun!
+Whatever the weather, come rain or shine the children will have opportunities on a daily basis for outside learning, so please ensure they come to school with a warm coat.
+We do not want any children missing the fun!

 All of our activities have a variety of purposes to support their development:

-Please make sure all the children’s clothes and shoes are named so they are able to find them independently.
-It also makes it much easier for others’ to return the items to their owners!
+Please make sure all of the children’s clothes and shoes are named so they are able to find them independently.
+It also makes it much easier for others to return the items to their owners!

-There will be an Early Years Information evening on Wednesday 11th October at 7.00pm when you will receive more information about how you can support your child at home.
+There will be an Early Years Information evening this half term on Wednesday 2nd October at 6.30pm.
+This is where you will receive more information about the Early Years Foundation Stage and how you can support your child at home.

-Don’t forget if there is anything you would like to ask us, feel free to come in and speak to any member of the team.
+Do not forget if there is anything you would like to ask us, feel free to come and speak to any member of the team.